-Fox Sports will show the entire 2016 24 Hours of Le Mans, but coverage will alternate between Fox Sports 1 and Fox Sports 2.
+Fox Sports will show most of the 2017 24 Hours of Le Mans, but coverage will alternate between Fox Sports 1 and Fox Sports 2.
 Here’s the schedule:

-Uninterrupted streaming is also available through the Fox Sports Go app.
-If you can live with audio only, Radio Le Mans is another option.
+Uninterrupted streaming is also available through the Fox Sports GO app.
+If you can live with audio only, Radio Le Mans is another option, and it’s free.

 The first Le Mans 24-hour race was held in 1923, and races have been held pretty consistently since then, with the notable exception of a 10-year gap between 1939 and 1949 caused by World War II and its aftermath.
 Like many early races, Le Mans was originally intended to be a testing ground for automotive technology as well as a competitive event.

 Le Mans was one of the first endurance races, where the duration of the event is long enough to test car durability and driver stamina as well as outright speed.
 Le Mans is not the only 24-hour race (events at Daytona and the Nürburgring are two other prominent examples), but it is the oldest, and over the past nine decades it’s helped build the reputations of drivers, as well as entire car companies.